Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20220919-aws-s3-cli/lesson.md

 aws s3 sync . s3://aug-workshop-demo/fmc/
 ```

 Nothing happens!
-This is because all the files as they are on S3.
+This is because all of the files are as they are on S3.
 Let's make a change to the `copy.txt` file:

 ```{bash}
 echo "new copy" >> copy.txt